Interactive Brokers Review 2026: Pros & Cons

 First, we can take a look at regulations.

 Each of these entities is regulated.
-For instance, the US Entity is regulated by the Security Exchange Commission (SEC), and the UK entity is regulated by the Financial Conduct Authority (FCA).
+For instance, the US entity is regulated by the Securities and Exchange Commission (SEC), and the UK entity is regulated by the Financial Conduct Authority (FCA).
 So, overall, IB is extremely well-regulated.

 Financial Strength